-The Company's Chief Financial Officer is responsible for the oversight of the outsourced Actuarial function.
+The Managing Director is responsible for the oversight of the outsourced Actuarial function.

 B.8.
-Outsourcing
+OUTSOURCING

 The Companies within the Group have established an outsourcing policy to minimize risk relating to outsourcing arrangements which may impact the financial performance or the reputation of the Group.
 This policy applies to the delegation of critical functions from the Group to a related or third-party service provider.
 All outsourcing partners, whether these are related entities within the Oney Bank Group or third parties, are subject to this Outsourcing Policy.